medically reviewed by Dr Godmi Tresa

 Amla means sour, and Pitta is the metabolic bioenergy of your body.
 When the normal Pitta gets fermented and attains a sour taste, the resultant is Amlapitta.

-This undigested food substance and food regurgitations are the reasons for bad breath in the presence of acid reflux.
+This undigested food substance and food regurgitation are the reasons for bad breath in the presence of acid reflux.

 "Oral hygiene or the condition of your tongue and oral health is always correlated with your gut health.
 If you have bad breath and no other visible cause, we can determine that it results from indigestion.
-This indigestion leads to the collection of metabolic toxins called 'Aama' in Ayurveda, which reflects as "bad breath", says Dr Israa Ismail.
+This indigestion leads to the collection of metabolic toxins called 'Aama' in Ayurveda, which reflects as bad breath."

 How to Find If You Are a Victim of Your Breath?